 Cell Hell.
 The relationship killer.
 This subject seems to be a common issue that my clients come to me for.
 I have written about this many times, but it just seems to be an issue that will not die.

 I get asked at least once a week if it’s okay if your spouse goes through your cell phone?
 That’s a loaded question.
 And while everyone deserves their privacy, personally I think if you’re in a committed relationship it should not be a problem.
 Every relationship is working with a different skill set.
-However, trust is the cornerstone to every successful relationship.
+However, trust is the cornerstone of every successful relationship.
 I have spent countless hours listening to men (and women) saying they don’t want their spouse going through their phone.
 That some things should remain private.
 I completely agree.
-But, at the same time, I have never had anyone in my office (with a clean conscious) saying that was a problem.
+However, at the same time, I have never had anyone in my office (with a clean conscience) saying that was a problem.

 I can recall a client talking to me when I was providing some EAP work for a local business.
 The client often met with, sent text and spoke with this very attractive lady and swore he wasn’t doing anything wrong.
-It’s not for me to say if was or if he wasn’t.
+It’s not for me to say it was or if he wasn’t.
 My question to him was why come to me about it in the first place?
-After several discussions he said that his home life was terrible.
+After several discussions, he said that his home life was terrible.
 And while I get he was looking for validation, I could not provide it.
 From that point on he stopped working with me.

 There comes a time when we have to be honest with ourselves.
 I don’t think there will ever be a clear cut answer if your spouse should be going through your phone.
 I will say this though.
 If you or your spouse feels the need to go through each others phone, you’re already in trouble.
-Be it lack of communication, trust or self worth, there is something happening on a much deeper level.
+Be it lack of communication, trust or self-worth, there is something happening on a much deeper level.